-Archived Webinar: Therapeutic Techniques for Counseling Complex Patients with Hearing Challenges and Their Families With Michael Hoffman – November 12, 2020
+Archived Webinar: Therapeutic Techniques for Counseling Complex Patients with Hearing Challenges and Their Families With Michael Hoffman – Aired November 12, 2020

 DATE: Thursday, November 12th – 7 PM ET